yohatad/cssr4africa/cssr4africa/cssr_system/face_detection/README.md

 ## Installation on Ubuntu (x86-based Systems)

 1. Prerequisites
-Make sure you are running a supported Linux distribution (e.g., Ubuntu 20.04 or later).
+Make sure you are running Ubuntu 20.04.
+THe environment to run face detection similar to person detection.
+If you have setup the person detection python environment you can skip this step.

 2. Install Python 3.10 and Virtual Environment.
 ```sh